 So first, let's get our definitions straight.

-Now, to more specifically address your question.
-Yes, of course there were the words of God before 1611.
+Of course there were the words of God before 1611.
 This is obvious.
 Millions heard the gospel and came to faith in Christ.
 Most people never had a whole Bible in any language until the printing press was invented; then translations had to be made public.
 All earlier Bibles like Tyndale (N.T. only) Coverdale, Great Bible, Bishops' Bible and the Geneva Bible and all Reformation Bibles in other languages like German, French, Spanish, Portuguese etc. were far more complete textually than are todays modern versions like the new Catholic versions like the NIV, ESV, NASB, RSV stuff.

 Any Bible no matter how corrupt or deficient contains parts of the words of God, though they are also mixed with many words that are not inspired by God and omit thousands of words that were inspired by God.

 But I don't believe there was any perfect or 100% complete Bible before the KJB.
 If you happen to know of one, then please tell us what it was.
 Not one of the modern day version scholars believes there was a perfect Bible before 1611 nor do they believe there is one now!